Skip to main content

 The Virginia Department of Criminal Justice Services is organized under these Divisions and the Office of the Director:

-Office of the Director is the location of the Criminal Justice Research Center, and the Communication and Design Center.
+Office of the Director is the location of the agency's Director; Chief Deputy Director; Executive Assistant to the Director; Criminal Justice Research Center; and Communication and Design Center.

-Division of Finance and Administration provides oversight and management of the agency's administrative functions including; Financial Services, Grants Management, Human Resources, and Computer Services.
+Division of Finance and Administration provides oversight and management of the agency's administrative functions including Computer Services; Financial Services; Grants Management; Human Resources; and Procurement.

-Division of Public Safety Training and Virginia Center for School and Campus Safety (PST-VCSCS) focuses on improving and enhancing safety by developing partnerships and addressing topics that affect Virginia law enforcement, K-12 public schools, and institutions of higher education.
-The Division of Public Safety Training focuses on helping Virginia’s citizens and law enforcement agencies achieve the goals of preparedness and protection.
-VCSCS is a one-stop resource and training center for information and research about national and statewide safety efforts and initiatives in K-12 schools and institutions of higher education.
-The PST-VCSCS division also oversees over $330 million in grants to support these initiatives throughout the Commonwealth.
-Sections include the VCSCS, Law Enforcement Grants and Programs, Law Enforcement and Public Safety Training, and the Active Attack Program.
+Division of Public Safety Training and Virginia Center for School and Campus Safety focuses on improving and enhancing safety by developing partnerships and addressing topics that affect Virginia law enforcement, K-12 public schools, and institutions of higher education.
+The Division focuses on helping Virginia’s citizens and law enforcement agencies achieve the goals of preparedness and protection.
+It’s a one-stop resource and training center for information and research about national and statewide safety efforts and initiatives.
+The Division oversees over $330 million in grants to support these initiatives throughout the Commonwealth of Virginia.
+Sections include Active Attack Program; Law Enforcement & Public Safety Training; Law Enforcement Grants & Programs; Online Training/Communications; and the Virginia Center for School and Campus Safety.

 Agency Contact Information